We know that being in ministry often means you can’t leave everything and return to school, so we’ve given you some learning options.

 The majority of the seminary classes are offered in the traditional, residential model.
 You will be in a classroom at a specific time on specific days, interacting with fellow students and with the professor.
 The traditional classes are sixteen weeks in length, and all course work is done by the end of the last week of class.
 Almost all of these traditional classes are live-streamed for our virtual students.

 Can’t be on campus for an entire semester, but still want to take a course on campus?
 Consider taking a course in module format.
 Our modules begin on Monday, usually in the afternoon, and conclude Friday afternoon.
-One course is usually offered in May and two more in June.
-We frequently offer a winter module between the fall and spring semesters, usually during the first full week of January.
+Module courses are only offered occasionally.

 Virtual Modules or Classes